 Proposals are sought from early-career individuals with a PhD in plant biology, evolution, plant genetics, plant ecology, horticulture, or related discipline.
 Applicants should be well positioned to conduct original, independent research and to publish their findings in peer-reviewed publications.
 Applicants are expected to be fluent in English.

-Putnam Fellows are full-time employees of Harvard University during their tenure, with stipends of up to $48,000 per year depending on the duration of the fellowship, and are eligible for health insurance benefits.
-Modest support is available for research expenses and travel costs.
+Putnam Fellows are full-time employees of Harvard University during their tenure, with stipends of up to $53,000 per year depending on the duration of the fellowship, and are eligible for health insurance benefits.
+Modest support is available for research expenses.
 The fellowship is typically awarded for 2 years, pending a satisfactory progress report at the end of the first year.
 Putnam Fellows are expected to be in full-time residence at the Arboretum and are provided office and research space.

 The Putnam Fellowship is an independent post-doctoral position.
 As an independent scholar, Putnam Fellows have access to shared laboratories, resources, and interactions with fellow scientists, students and staff.
 It is not necessary to have a specific faculty host.

 Fellowships are awarded through a competitive review process.
 To be considered for a fellowship, online applications should include the following: